High resolution deep imaging of a bright radio quiet QSO at z~3: Introduction

 \section{Introduction}

-In the past decades, the study of quasar absorption line systems has proved to be a powerful method for galaxy formation studies.
-Lyman Limit systems as the sibling of quasar absorption line family, which are defined to be optically thick at the Lyman limit($\lambda < 912{\rm \AA}$) and of a neutral hydrogen column density $N(H{\sc I})> 10^{17} {\rm cm}^{-2}$, attract much attention within these two years.
-This is because recent cosmological numerical simulations presented a "cold stream accretion" in early massive hot haloes as the main mode of galaxy formation, and Lyman Limit systems (especially those at the peak epoch of galaxy formation $z\sim 3$) are considered to be important candidates for the study of such accretion mode (Prochaska et al. 2009, Dekel et al. 2009, Fumagalli et al. 2011).
+Recent cosmological simulations have made significant progress on the understanding of physical properties of quasar absorption line systems and their implications for the ionizing background.
+Lyman Limit systems (LLSs) as a member of quasar absorption line (QAL) family, are defined to be optically thick at the Lyman limit($\lambda < 912{\rm \AA}$) and of a neutral hydrogen column density $N(H{\sc I})> 10^{17} {\rm cm}^{-2}$, attract much attention within these years.
+The numerical simulations by Fumagalli et al. (2011) suggest that cold gas streams of circumgalactic medium mostly appear as LLSs ($N_{HI}> 10^{17} cm^{-2}$), while gas clumps in the streams give rise to DLAs ($N_{H{\sc I}}> 10^{20.3} cm^{-2}$) as well.
+Meanwhile, the simulations show that cold streams are unlikely to produce the large equivalent widths of low-ion metal absorption lines, indicating they may arise from outflows.